Dog Licensing

 My DOR Help – provides detailed information on how to manage your business through the Department of Revenue.

-ANNOUNCEMENT: Yakima Conversion to DOR Business Licensing Service in 2020
+Conversion to Department of Revenue Business Licensing Service (2020)

 FAQ’s for Drivers of Transportation Network Company (such as UBER and Lyft)